The Greek Slave: Greek Slave Movement

-The Greek Slave Movement in the United States began in Boston and was instigated by the Greek War of Independence following the influx of Greek refugees traveling to the United States during the period.
+The Greek Slave Movement in the United States began in Boston.
+It was instigated by the Greek War of Independence, following the influx of Greek refugees to the United States during that period.
 Some of the refugees were freed or runaway slaves such as Christophorus Plato Castanis, Halet Logotheti, Garafilia Mohalbi, Joseph Stephanini, and George Colvocoresses.
 The horrors of Greek slavery were published in newspaper articles as early as 1828.
 The title of a popular article was Slave Market at Constantinople which discussed the enslavement of Greek women in great detail.
 That same year Joseph Stephanini wrote The Personal Narrative of the Sufferings of J. Stephanini.
 The book discussed Stephanini's experience as a Greek runaway slave.
 The next year, Greek American educator Petros Mengous completed his book Narrative of a Greek Soldier which discussed the horrors of Greek slavery in great detail and, a freed Greek slave girl died of Tuberculosis in Boston named Garafilia Mohalbi.